seperman/deepdiff/deepdiff/diff_doc.rst

     Whether to exclude the private variables in the calculations or not.
 It only affects variables that start with double underscores (__).

 max_passes: Integer, default = 10000000
     :ref:`max_passes_label` defined the maximum number of passes to run on objects to pin point what exactly is different.
+This is only used when ignore_order=True.
+A new pass is started each time 2 iterables are compared in a way that every single item that is different from the first one is compared to every single item that is different in the second iterable.

+max_diffs: Integer, default = None
+    :ref:`max_diffs_label` defined the maximum number of diffs to run on objects to pin point what exactly is different.
 This is only used when ignore_order=True

 log_frequency_in_sec: Integer, default = 0
     :ref:`log_frequency_in_sec_label`